 There are very helpful resources about RPPs as research setting and methodology available through WT Grant Foundation.

 Additional Community Resources

 This is a very helpful combined bibliography.

-Andy Ko has compiled a rich set of resources and perspectives on computing education on his website.
+Amy Ko has compiled a rich set of resources and perspectives on computing education on her website.